Inshushinak: Napirisha and Kiririsha

 There is evidence that Inshushinak could form a triad with Napirisha and Kiririsha.
 It originally formed no earlier than in the first half of the nineteenth century BCE, with references only starting to appear commonly in texts from the Middle Elamite period.
 These three deities are invoked together in Untash-Napirisha's inscriptions from Chogha Zanbil and in texts attributed to Shilhak-Inshushinak.
-It has been suggested that since Inshushinak was the lead god of Susa and Napirisha held an analogous position in Anshan, rulers might have sometimes attempted to present them the same figure.
+Milad Jahangirfar notes that since Inshushinak was the lead god of Susa and Napirisha held an analogous position in Anshan, rulers might have sometimes attempted to present them the same figure.
 For example, in a number of texts from Chogha Zanbil plural forms are not used when these two gods invoked at once where they would be necessary according to the grammar of the Elamite language.
-It has been argued that the Kurangun relief, which depicts a male deity variously interpreted as either of them by modern authors, might have been a product of this process.
-Milad Jahangirfar states that most likely both of them nonetheless maintained separate identities, though Inshushinak likely acquired some traits from Napirisha.
+The Kurangun relief, which depicts a male deity variously interpreted as either of them by modern authors, might have been a product of this process.
+Jahangirfar concludes that most likely both of them nonetheless maintained separate identities, though Inshushinak likely acquired some traits from Napirisha.

 In the past attempts have been made to present Kiririsha as the spouse of both Inshushinak and Napirisha, but this view is not considered plausible anymore.
 Primary sources commonly recognize her and Napirisha as a couple.

 Ea and Inzak

 It is possible that Inshushinak was associated, though not necessarily equated, with Mesopotamian Ea and Dilmunite Inzak in Elamite context.
 (Note: At the same time, in Mesopotamia the god regarded as the "Ea of Elam" was Napirisha.)
-It has been argued that an Akkadian text attributed to Temti-Agun uses both of the latter names as epithets of Inshushinak.
-Furthermore, it has been proposed that the fact a single inscription states that Puzur-Inshushinak's father was named Šu-Ea rather than Šimbi-išuk-Inšušinak might be an indication that these two gods were syncretised.
+An Akkadian text attributed to Temti-Agun might feature an example of both of the latter names as epithets being treated as epithets of Inshushinak.
+Javier Álvarez-Mon notes that the fact a single inscription states that Puzur-Inshushinak's father was named Šu-Ea rather than Šimbi-išuk-Inšušinak might be an indication that these two gods were syncretised.